 It might mean that there is no free will, and that once a dream has occurred, all free will creases to exist - otherwise, how could anything in the present predict personal future?
 Or, somehow, information from the future has (for some reason) travelled back in time.
 Not only that, but the information has travelled back in time in a way that means a human brain can understand it.
 Why would information about the future do this?
 And why would it manifest in dreams?
 Information has no willpower of its own, no matter how important the vision.
 There are so many ramifications if dreams predicted the future, that more mundane explanations are much more likely.
 But these complicated implications are simply not on the mind of those who are persuaded that dreams can predict the future, because, they are convinced by simple ideas not by complicated realist ones.

 (1995) Eckankar: Ancient Wisdom for Today.
-Subtitled ""How past lives, dreams, and Soul Travel help you find God"".
-First published 1993 (I think).
-Published by ECKANKAR, Minneapolis, USA.
+Paperback book.
+Subtitled: "How past lives, dreams, and Soul Travel help you find God".
+Originally published 1993 (I think).
+Current version published by ECKANKAR, Minneapolis, USA.

 Kaku, Michio.
 Professor of theoretical physics.